ahuacate/pve-host/README.md

 ### 3.3.1.
 Set Network Switch port profiles and LAG groups - pfSense

-For ease of port management I always use switch ports 1 - (4 or 6) for my primary PVE-01.
+For ease of port management, I always use switch ports 1 - (4 or 6) for my primary PVE-01.
 Configure your network switch port profiles and LAG groups as follows:

 **Primary Host Build - Type A - Optional PVE NAS** - 3x LAN 1GbE